lucifer20025/lockdownLogs/README.md

 - _Here's what's to come for me in the near future goes_
 - Prolonged stay at home(Self Quarantine)
 - I will be graduating from high school quite soon (And I'm not at all ready to be an adult)
+- Sidenote: I'm mostly done with school, only the rubber stamp(the certificate) is left
 - My various entrance exams ~~will~~ might be held soon (COVID-19 has put a real damper on it, though)
   - Which doesn't really help me because the exam-date have become a shifting goal post
 - I still am not quite sure about what I am **supposed/meant** to do with my life?